 Retail Dive reports on a key omnichannel holiday strategy, “Holiday shoppers will take advantage of omnichannel retailers, with 40% of them buying online and picking up in-store.
 Those services could be a real boon this year, considering that 81% of those plan to make additional purchases when collecting their items,” according to ICSC data.

 Click and collect cuts down on delivery costs and has the added bonus of getting shoppers in-store where they might top off their purchase with a few more items.
-For pure play retailers, shoppers this holiday season will check out (more than once if they’re lucky), but there’s nothing quite like those impulse buy displays as you walk through a store.
+For pure-play retailers, shoppers this holiday season will check out (more than once if they’re lucky), but there’s nothing quite like those impulses buy displays as you walk through a store.